zowe/docs-site/docs/user-guide/ze-profiles.md

 ### Associate Profile

-Zowe Explorer allows you to broaden its functionality, using Zowe Explorer Extender APIs.
-Extenders add new functionality to the extension, leveraging a simple mechanism that enables you to associate profiles.
+Extensions built on Zowe Explorer provide users with additional functionality through unique profile types, such as RSE or FTP.
+The "associate profiles" function allows users to link, or associate, these extension profile types with an existing zOSMF profile.
 Every Zowe Explorer profile has two types of association: primary and secondary.
 While the primary association is `zosmf`, the secondary association includes Zowe CLI plug-ins or other services you might have.
 Within the scope of their own extender package, associated profiles can be used to access a relevant REST API that is available to the extender.

 Create a secondary association for your Zowe Explorer profiles.